rcolpo/pgp_reconstruction/README.md

 ![Systematic assessment of current genome-scale metabolic reconstruction tools](table.jpg)

 Notes about the PGP-Rec classification on the table:
+- **Able to reconstruct eukaryotes**: `PGP-Reconstruction` makes no distinction between internal cellular compartments.
+The only compartments that exit are the cytosol the and external cellular espace.
 - **Fast**: `PGP-Reconstruction` is faster than GapSeq but slower than CarveMe and ModelSEED/KBase.
 Reconstructing a single model takes between 25-50 minutes on a standard modern computer (tests were performed on a Lenovo ThinkPad T490 notebook, with an Intel Core i5-8365U processor and 40GB of RAM).
 - **Open-source**: while `PGP-Reconstruction` is open source, it relies on CPLEX, which is a commercial solver free for students and academics.
 Optionally, it can receive as input data from Ecocyc and KEGG Organisms, which are subscription-only databases.
 - **Completeness of model fields**:  models reconstructed by`PGP-Reconstruction` will have included in their SBML file information about which pathways each reaction belongs to.